Works in London

-In his work Brand New Me, Maxwell explores the effect of individuals’ enforced exposure to marketing, by using 20 pints of his own blood into an epic-scale replica of his logo, physically turning himself into a piece of advertising.
+In his work Brand New Me, Maxwell explores the effect of individuals’ enforced exposure to marketing, by using 20 pints of his own blood to paint an epic-scale replica of his logo.
 From this, to his project Drawn Out, in which he filled four 10 meter rolls of paper with approximately 10 million hand-drawn singular lines.
-This durational piece took over a year to complete living in isolation for 386 days, to viral video footage of Maxwell’s sculpture Left Out, which has so far been viewed over 40 million times, his “thought-provoking” (Huffington Post) works have begun to establish him in the art world.
+This durational piece took over a year to complete living in isolation.
+Then came the viral footage of his sculpture Left Out, which has so far been viewed over 40 million times, Maxwell’s “thought-provoking works” (Huffington Post) are “causing a stir throughout the international art scene” (Lodown Magazine).